pslucas0212/rhel-sca-subscriptionmanager/README.md

 ---
 ### Registering System, Adding Repos and Enabling Insights
-- Register a system via subscription manager for RHEL 6.0+, 7.0+ and 8.0+
+- Register a system via subscription manager for RHEL 6.0+, 7.0+ and 8.0+l  Note: You will need to use sudo or be root to execute these comands.

       # subscription-manager register --org=xxxxxxxxx --activationkey=sca_enabled